lowjiajin/snowfall/README.md

 #### For multi-process or distributed projects
 For multi-process, multi-container projects, we need to persist the `generator_id` assignment and liveliness information to a database shared by all containers writing to the same schema.
 For this, we provide a `DatabaseSyncer` that supports any SQLAlchemy-compatible database.

-> :warning: **Instantiating assigners**: All database assigners wih the same `engine_url` need to share the same `epoch_start` Otherwise, a ValueError is thrown.
+> :warning: **Instantiating syncers**: All database syncers wih the same `engine_url` need to share the same `epoch_start` Otherwise, a ValueError is thrown.

 > :warning: **Permissions required**: The `DatabaseSyncer` creates new tables `snowfall_properties` and `snowfall__manifest`, and performs CRUD operations on them.

 ```
 from datetime import datetime
 from snowfall import Snowfall
-from snowfall.generator_syncers.database_assigner import DatabaseSyncer
+from snowfall.generator_syncers.database_syncer import DatabaseSyncer

 DatabaseSyncer.create_schema_group(
     schema_group_name="example_schema_group"